-The United States does not have any Federal laws regarding surrogacy therefore you must be up-to-date about all the local laws.
-Some laws are the same in every state however there are substantial differences between states.
+The US does not have federal laws regarding surrogacy.
+Therefore, you must be up-to-date with the local laws because there are substantial differences from state to state.

-Main Legal Issues Involved in Surrogacy
+Main Legal Issues with Surrogacy

 - Commercial Surrogacy Laws

 Commercial surrogacy in the US is an emerging business of its own, and most surrogates ask for a reimbursement.
 Some states have made it completely illegal to offer any kind of compensation to surrogates, while other states put a limit on how much compensation you can give a surrogate for pregnancy-related expenses and complications.
 Failure to comply with these state regulations could result in criminal charges and/or fines.